luanpotter/shattered-wilds/docs/lexicon/Action.md

 Each character has a limited number of [[Action_Point | Action Points]] (AP) per turn that they can spend to perform actions (including reactions).

+## Traits

+### Concentrate and Channeling

+TODO: desc.

+### Melee and Ranged

+Describe Attack Actions that can only be used through a Melee or Ranged attack.

+### Reaction

+These are actions that can be taken at any time in combat, often in response to a specific event or situation.
+Unlike other systems, a character can take as many Reactions as they want, as long as they have the [[Action_Point | AP]] to afford them.

+Since your **AP** is replenished at the end of your turn, you do not need to decide whether to "save" **AP** for reactions.

+## Action Types

+For simplicity, actions are categorized into 4 types: Movement, Attack, Defense, Support, Luck and Meta.
+This is mostly for organization rather than mechanical purposes.

-## Type: Movement
+### Type: Movement

 These are actions associated with movement, and can take several forms.
 All movement forms can move at least 1 Hex, regardless of the character's Speed.
-Unused movement cannot be saved for later.
+Unused movement from the [[Stride]] action can be saved for later.

-### Difficult Terrain
+#### Difficult Terrain

 If a hex has Difficult Terrain, it counts as 2 hexes for the purposes of **Movement** (except for the [[Side Step]] action).